001-The First 5 questions to ask whenever you start a new project (part 1/5)

 Come by and say “hey!” in our PM Happy Hour FB Page at https://www.facebook.com/pmhappyhour/

 Having done a lot of training and building a lot of processes, Kim developed a model for rapid onboarding of projects.
-He turned it to a 1-day training workshop and now; he made it to a podcast for the learning to become more accessible to project managers or those who want to become one.
+He turned it to a 1-day training workshop.
+Now, he has made it to a podcast for the learning to become more accessible to project managers or those who want to become one.

 Our topic is divided into five episodes and it will cover the questions you need to ask when you start a new project.
-You can use this as a guide whenever you got a new project or when you take over with one is in-flight.
+You can use this as a guide whenever you receive a new project or when you take over with one that is in-flight.

 First Question to Ask [5:47]

 “Can you tell me what is the single most important thing that has to happen for you to call this project a success?”

 If you cannot figure out the answer to this question at the very beginning, then you are probably setting yourself up for some trouble later on.

 To quote habit number 2 of Stephen Covey’s book, 7 Habits of Highly Effective People, you need to begin with the end in mind.
 Knowing what you got yourself into is a good start.
 This will help you get an understanding of the problem you need to solve and how it can be solved.

 There are instances when project managers get excited and they want to jump right into the project, look at the plans and deliverables.
 But it is important for you to stop, take a deep breath, and give yourself permission to ask deeper questions to put things in context.

 If the goals are clear and the stakeholders are well aligned, it should take them 5 minutes to agree on the answer.
 You can then you move on.
 More often than not, though, it’s not so clear.
 In very contentious projects or in situations where the project is poorly defined, this conversation can take the rest of the meeting.
 This is not necessarily a bad thing.